Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I use old T-shirts and sweatshirts to make replacement pads for my Swiffer Sweeper.
 I just cut rectangles large enough to fit around the Sweeper.
 Make sure you have enough left to poke into the holes that hold it in place.
 I use the rest of the shirts, sleeves and all, as dust rags.
 They can be washed or discarded.

 Using a wet Swiffer mop can get expensive with the wet replacement towels that cost about $4.00 for a dozen.
 It adds up really fast!
 To combat that, I decided to try using some old thin bath towels cut to size.

 I bought a basic 'swiffer', not the battery operated kind.
 Instead of buying the wet sheets, I use thin wash cloths.
-I wet them with detergent water, and squeeze it out and they fit on perfectly into the little holes.

 This is a guide about knitting a Swiffer pad.
 You can knit or crochet a reusable cleaning pad for your stiffer style mop.

 I love Swiffer type cloths.
 I found when I ran out one time that you can use cut up rags (esp. flannel) the same size as one of the duster sheets and attach to the mop the same way.
 Voila!

 This is a guide about homemade Swiffer wet mop replacement cloths.
 The replacement cloths for your Swiffer wet mop can be costly to constantly replace.
 One solution may be to make your own.